OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/07-using-a-buzzer.md

 // to implement the same functionality as we have above, we'll need to set an action - the interrupt - that will trigger a response - the interrupt service routine.
 // in our case, the interrupt action will be a change in the signal coming from the push button (both rising and falling edges), and we will write a function that we will register as the interrupt service routine, ie it will run when the interrupt is triggered - nothing of interest happens in the loop() function -->

 An alternative to polling is using interrupt-based inputs.
 In this approach, we set up code so that when the button changes state, an 'interrupt' will be fired off and the appropriate change to the buzzer will be made.
 This is actually a much better method because there is little to no chance of missing any button presses.
 Even better, it allows us to do other things because the burden of checking has been lifted.
-In this case, we're just adding a blinking LED to illustrate the point.
+To illustrate the point, we'll toss in a blinking LED that operates alongside the interrupt code.

 <!-- // new code:
 // have an interrupt routine programmed to the button input, when an edge is detected, flip the value that controls the buzzer and write it to the output connected to the buzzer